sbennett1990/Resume/resume.md

 - Agile environment
 - Responsible for developing applications primarily for AutoCAD in C#
-- Designed and implemented an AutoCAD plugin updater utility, which enabled the 100+ AutoCAD users to recieve notificatoins for new releases and allowed them to apply updates themselves, instead of having to wait on IT
+- Designed and implemented an AutoCAD plugin updater utility, which enabled the 100+ AutoCAD users to receive notifications for new releases and allowed them to apply updates themselves, instead of having to wait on IT
 - Implemented and enabled continuous integration/continuous delivery pipelines for 15 of my team's Java and C# applications